The Power of Self-Disclosure in Therapy: A Modern, Human Approach

 Ethics and the Importance of Intent

-The ethical codes around self-disclosure tend to err on the side of caution.
-And that makes sense: therapy is not about the therapist.
-But ethics aren’t black and white.
-They’re about professional judgment, boundaries, and above all—client benefit.
+The ethical codes surrounding self-disclosure tend to err on the side of caution.
+This makes sense, as therapy should primarily focus on the client.
+However, ethics are not black and white.
+They involve professional judgment, boundaries, and, above all, client benefit.

-If a therapist shares something personal with the clear intention of helping the client feel more understood, normalizing their experience, or deepening trust, it’s rarely unethical.
-On the contrary, it can be deeply ethical—because it meets the moment with authenticity and attunement.
+If a therapist shares something personal with the clear intention of helping the client feel understood, normalizing their experience, or deepening trust, it’s rarely considered unethical.
+On the contrary, it can be deeply ethical—it meets the moment with authenticity and attunement.

 The Power of Self-Disclosure